Naamloos/Phanagoroloxodon/README.md

 # Phanagoroloxodon
 More dead elephants. (.NET 8 library for Mastodon)

+Phanagoroloxodon was made because all the existing libraries for .NET either are ancient or suck ass.
+As of right now, the focus is on the REST api, but support for websocket-based streaming API is planned.

 ## Namesake
 As Mastodon is named after an extinct species of elephants, I decided to name my library after an extinct elephant genus.
 Hence "more dead elephants".
 [Wikipedia: Phanagoroloxodon](https://en.wikipedia.org/wiki/Phanagoroloxodon).